wierton/ReadingList/README.md

 * Repair: fix program either from compile-time or from runtime
 * Invariant Deduction: kind of program analysis
 * Model Checking: STFW

+## score
+* 0, default value (unchecked)
+* 1, not suggested to read
+* 2, incremental work
+* 3, minor novelty
+* 4, be of great novelty, has great impacts
+* 5, open a new direction/domain, great breakthrough